READ ALL ABOUT IT

 where do mosquitos come from

 Mosquitoes may feel like they come out of nowhere, but they do often have a source: still-standing water.
 Mosquitoes spend most of their life cycle in the water, and they come out once they become adults to feed and reproduce.
 Once they’ve had their fill and are ready, mosquitoes lay their eggs in still-standing water, preferably in dark, damp places.
 This preference is why it feels like there are more mosquitoes after a spell of rain.
-Puddles created from rain falls, still pools in ponds and streams, small collections of water in old plastic waste and tires are some favorite mosquito spots.
+Puddles created from rainfalls, still pools in ponds and streams, and small collections of water in old plastic waste, and tires are some favorite mosquito spots.
 In nature, mosquitoes also often favor swamps, still parts of lakes, treeholes, and any natural low point that can hold water.

 But then where do the first mosquitoes of a season come from?
 Usually, these mosquitoes have hibernated through the winter in dark, hidden places.
 Once temperatures are warm enough, they become active again.